SONATYPE SOLUTIONS

 Identify and Fix Vulnerabilities Early

 Sonatype Lifecycle makes it possible for development teams to proactively detect and remediate vulnerable or noncompliant components or models during the build process.
 By continuously evaluating open source dependencies against an extensive intelligence database, it ensures that only safe, compliant code enters production.
-This streamlined approach minimizes risk, supports regulatory adherence, and strengthens the integrity of the software supply chain, allowing organizations to innovate confidently while maintaining high standards of quality and security.
+This streamlined approach minimizes software supply chain risks and supports regulatory adherence, allowing organizations to innovate confidently while maintaining high standards of quality and security.

 Gain Full Visibility with SBOMs